Tensor network approximation of Koopman operators: Tensor network approximation method

-In the numerical experiments of \cref{sec:experiments} we have $G = X = \mathbb T^2$, and we build $k_\tau$ from the subexponential families of weights in~\eqref{eq:lambda_subexp}.
-In this case, the functions $\varphi_j \in \mathcal H_\infty$ can be chosen as characters $\gamma$ of the group (Fourier functions) as described in \cref{sec:rkha_examples}.
-Besides this setting, our scheme can be generalized to cases where the support $X$ of the invariant measure is a strict subset of $G$, and/or cases where $G$ is a forward-invariant subset of an ambient metric space $\mathcal M$ in which the flow $\Phi^t \colon \mathcal M \to \mathcal M$ takes place.
+\begin{example*}[Circle rotation] In the circle rotation example of \cref{sec:circlerot} we have $G = X = \mathbb T$, and we build $k_\tau$ from the subexponential families of weights in~\eqref{eq:lambda_subexp} with $p=0.75$ and $\tau=0.005$.
+The resulting spaces $\mathcal H_\tau$ then satisfy all of \crefrange{prty:K1}{prty:K7}.
+In addition, the functions $\varphi_j \in \mathcal H_\infty$ were chosen as characters $\gamma$ of the group (Fourier functions) as described in \cref{sec:rkha_examples}.
+We will employ analogous RKHA constructions in the numerical experiments of \cref{sec:experiments} performed on the 2-torus. \end{example*}

+In addition to these examples, our approach can be generalized to cases where the support $X$ of the invariant measure is a strict subset of $G$, and/or cases where $G$ is a forward-invariant subset of an ambient metric space $\mathcal M$ in which the flow $\Phi^t \colon \mathcal M \to \mathcal M$ takes place.